 (NCBI-index: 572902)

 What you do not expect immediately is that the Birch Ermine (Swammerdamia caesiella), given its appearance, belongs to the ermine moth family.
-This grey moth was in my moth trap that I put outside on the patio on a calm and dry night.
-The head is whitish or brownish and the thorax is grey.
+This grey moth was in my moth trap, and I put it outside on the patio on a calm and dry night.
+The head is whitish or brownish, and the thorax is grey.
 The forewing is pale grey, speckled black and white, with a white or pale grey patch at the costa close to the apex.
-The flying period is in two generations, from May to June and from July to August and the wingspan is 9-13mm.
+The flying period is two generations, from May to June and from July to August, and the wingspan is 9-13mm.
 Host plant: Birch.
 Dutch name: Egale duifmot.
-Frisian name:
+Frisian name: –

 Flying period: